neelchauhan/mpd-x/docs/mpd21.md

 ## []{#21}4.3.1.
 EAP[]{#eap}

-This chapter describes commands that configure the EAP (Extensible Authentication Protocol).
-Mpd supports natively only the EAP-Type MD5;
+This chapter describes commands that configure the EAP (Extensible Authentication Protocol). mpdx supports natively only the EAP-Type MD5;
 other EAP-Types may be used in conjunction with a RADIUS server.
 All of these commands apply to the currently active link.